-Avoid becoming a casualty in Clovelly NSW 2031
+Avoid becoming a real estate casualty in Clovelly NSW 2031

 Research has shown that 90% of home sellers and buyers have had a bad experience in dealing with real estate agents.
 Avoid becoming a casualty with your Clovelly NSW real estate agent… their fees, costs and commission were only the tip of the iceberg!

 If you are after a list of Clovelly real estate agents, the best agent, the top agent, you won’t find your answer instantly on any website, well you will but you won't!
 The information made available in an instant on a comparison website or, on a rating website, is not complete, is not the whole picture.
 The information you are given on these websites is limited to only the real estate salespeople in Clovelly that have joined their service.

 If you are looking to sell, connect with an agent who will put more money in your pocket.
 Find out who they are from an independent source.
 A source that does not allow agents to subscribe to it, a source that does not have predetermined lists or affiliations with anyone.
 You can then rest assured that the information is truely independent.

 Who Has The Keys To Your Clovelly NSW Home

 How many people do you meet and after a brief chat of maybe 30 minutes or so you give them the keys to your home so they can come in whenever they like… whether you are home or not?

 Do the people you trust the most in your life have the keys to your home... your Doctor, your Solicitor your Accountant?